Interesting places to visit when travelling from Thailand to Singapore

 Sharing a UNESCO World Heritage status with Penang, and listed as ‘Melaka and George Town, Historic Cities of the Straits of Malacca’, this once important trading port is a melting pot of Malay, Chinese, Indian and European heritage.
 To mix things up more, the European influence came first from the Portuguese, then the Dutch and finally the British, over a period covering 437 years.

 What to do in Melaka

-For us, Melaka’s appeal is the food and the architecture.
+For us, Melaka’s appeal is the food and architecture.
 It’s just dawned on me that every entry is going to mention the food as a highlight but that’s Malaysia in a nutshell (or should that be a coconut shell?!).

 The eclectic mix of architecture is best appreciated on foot, following the town’s Heritage Trail (you can pick up a map at the Tourist Information Centre), visiting China Town and the Old Town.
 And when you’re ready to start eating, head to Jonker Street.